IVSoftware/login-options/README.md

 ## Extended Login Options

-Showing any form prior to making the main form visible can be tricky because that first form is going effectively become the main application window which is pathological.
-I have answers explaining this for a [Login Form](https://stackoverflow.com/a/74736871/5438626) and a [Splash Screen](https://stackoverflow.com/a/75534137/5438626).
-Let's adapt the first answer to your situation where a mock flow would be:
+Showing any form prior to making the main form visible can be tricky business because that first form is going effectively attempt to become the main application window (i.e. `Application.OpenForms[0]) which is pathological.
+I have answers explaining this for [Login Form](https://stackoverflow.com/a/74736871/5438626) and [Splash Screen](https://stackoverflow.com/a/75534137/5438626).

+What I want to do is adapt that first answer to your situation where a mock flow would be:

 **Login**